SethJ-2006/SethJ-2006.github.io/_pages/projects-3d-game.md

   <div style="flex:1 1 250px; min-width:250px;">
     <h2>1st Yr Project Game - Nyaight on the Town</h2>
     <p>
 This page is another project page that is nested within Projects.
-This one is for my physical board game.
+This one is for my 3d greybox in Unity.
     </p>
   </div>
 </div>